Advanced Clinical Practice MSc

 What you will study

-This course meets the requirements of the multi-professional framework for advanced clinical practice in England (HEE, NHSi, NHS England, 2017).
+Choosing this course will transform you into a health professional with enhanced self-direction and excellent problem-solving abilities.
+This course also meets the requirements of the multi-professional framework for advanced clinical practice in England (HEE, NHSi, NHS England, 2017).

 Terms and conditions